merss237/k8s-deploy/README.md

-These values are injected by the workflow using the [`nowactions/envsubst`](https://github.com/nowactions/envsubst) action, based on your workflow inputs and values resolved from `env-map.yaml`.
+These values are injected by the workflow using envsubst, based on your workflow inputs and values resolved from `env-map.yaml`.

 > This approach allows you to reuse the same Kubernetes manifests across multiple environments, dynamically substituting names, hostnames, and namespaces to reflect the target cluster configuration.